The Quechua name “Willka T’ika” means sacred flower.

 What Our Clients Are Saying

-Join our newsletter and stay connected by staying up-to-date with the latest retreats, hotel specials, and happenings at Willka T'ika and in the Sacred Valley.
+Join our monthly newsletter and stay up-to-date with the latest wellness retreats, hotel specials, and happenings at Willka T’ika and the Sacred Valley.